 Good labor-management relations create a healthy workplace for us.
 It enables our employees to raise their concerns to the management.
-It helps the management find ways to refine its policies and systems that improve our workplace conditions in both construction and in operations particularly in our mall.
+It helps the management find ways to refine its policies and systems that improve our workplace conditions in both construction and in operations, particularly in our malls and hotels and resorts.
 Good workplace conditions help reduce health and safety risks and provide social safety nets for our employees in times of crisis.